 red string) to the tree and make a wish.

-towards the western side you find another branch of the
+on, towards the western side you find another branch of

-Bhairav and Langur Vir (Hanuman) are also installed
+of Bhairav and Langur Vir (Hanuman) are also installed

 on the roof of the temple, next to the shikhar (dome)

 of Pandit Mai Das

-excellent panoramic view of the Dhauladhar mountain ranges
+an excellent panoramic view of the Dhauladhar mountain

-Further down the steps on the
+As you go down the steps on the

-northern side

-is located the water tank.
+northern side, you can see the water tank.
 Pandit Mai

 Das's samadhi is situated on the eastern side of the